emsesp/EMS-ESP32/README.md

 ### Using ESPurna

 *Note: This is still work in progress.
-The ESPurna code for the HTML config is still to be added*
+The ESPurna code for the HTML config is still to be added.*

-[ESPurna](https://github.com/xoseperez/espurna/wiki) is lovely framework that handles most of the tedious tasks of building IoT devices so you can focus on the functionality you need.
+[ESPurna](https://github.com/xoseperez/espurna/wiki) is framework that handles most of the tedious tasks of building IoT devices so you can focus on the functionality you need.

 If you're using Windows follow these steps.
 We'll be using the free Visual Studio Code and PlatformIO.
 Similar steps also work on Linux distributions.